flame-engine/flame/doc/game.md

 The `GameLoop` is used by all of Flame's `Game` implementations.

+# Pause/Resuming game execution

+A Flame `Game` can be paused and resumed in two ways:

+ - With the use of the `pauseEngine` and `resumeEngine` methods.
+ - By changing the `paused` attribute.

+When pausing a Flame `Game`, the `GameLoop` is effectively paused, meaning that no updates or new renders will happen until it is resumed.

 # Flutter Widgets and Game instances

 Since a Flame game can be wrapped in a widget, it is quite easy to use it alongside other Flutter